SergioCzPz/node-typescript/README.md

 ## Usage

-All the files to be compile most to be inside `src/` folder and the entry point is `src/app.ts`
+All the files to be transpile most to be inside `src/` folder and the entry point is `src/app.ts`

 ### Develope